burningmantech/ranger-clubhouse-web/README-ch-form.md

 * onSubmit: action to call when button is clicked.
 The onSubmit action given on the ch-form statement will called if action is not given here.

-## cancel: a Cancel button

-`cancel` is a block component which will generate a button element with the default text of 'Cancel' that calls the onCancel given in the ch-form argument list.

-The arguments to the component are:

-* label: The button text.
-The default text is 'Cancel'
-* disabled: if true, the button will be disabled.

 ## Basic Example